hernantz/blog/content/bill-em-all.md

   contracts, receive refunds, benefit from a discount or even a free-trial, etc.

 But first we must take a step back so that we can identify which are the sources of profit:

 * **Free**: the simplest one, no profits though.
 * **Single sales**: when you purchase an item or service like train tickets or house cleaning.
 * **Subscriptions**: cable tv, hotels, insurance, fixed term deposits.
 * **Usage-based**: like power supply or phone calls.
 * **A combination** of all these.

 All these sources of profit have to be translated to money somehow.
-For this to happen, we need to determine when to record that something has generated some profit.
+For this to happen, we need to **determine when to record that something has generated some profit** that needs to be "collected".
-Non-atomic operations require a unit of messure and a rate to do this.

-We see that there are atomic and non-atomic.
+In the case of single sales it's simple to identify that moment, since it's usually when the buy order is submitted or when the user takes hands on the product.
+But how do we determine how much someone owes in case of subscriptions or usage-based models?

-Buying and selling items is an atomic operation per se.
-But the services which are on-going aren't and we have to make them atomic somehow.
-They require a recurring tick that will issue an atomic event, based on some kind of meassurement or sample, in order to determine the value of the transaction.
+Buying and selling items is an *atomic* operation per se, but transactions which are always *on-going* aren't and we have to make them atomic somehow.
+Non-atomic operations need a recurring tick that will meassure or sample some quantity and/or a rate, in order to determine the value of the transaction.
+Every meassurement taken can be understood as a transaction that resulted in some profit.

-When to issue the bill:
-Pre-bill model (cellphone credit), post-bill model (telephone bill)

-Tell what can a client do (permissions and available features).
-TODO esto no?
+The other determination that needs to be taken is **when to charge the customer**, and for that it's up to the business owner to say if to use a **pre-bill model** (like when renting a house) or **post-bill model** (like the telephone bill).

 ## Billing entities

+To acomplish the goals of a billing system we need some basic building blocks:

-User/Account that holds data about contracts, pricing plans, billing details, etc.
+* Account: holds data about contracts, pricing plans, billing details, etc.

-Events are stored in an append-only journal.

-The clock
+* Event: contains an atomic transaction and all it's context

-The journal contains all the billing history of an account or client.
+* Journal: events are stored in an append-only journal.
+It contains all the billing history of an account.
+Can be used for an audit.
+* Clock: it's in charge of quering the journal to determine totals, debts, which accounts are past-due, etc.

-The journal can be digested by procressors that can understand the deltas between each event to determine the current status of an account.
+* Processor: The journal can be digested by procressors that can understand the deltas between each event to determine the current status of an account.

 ## Handling changes
+TODO: explain here flexible and fault tolerant.

 Every change is represented by an event.
 An event should never be mutated.
 Events should freeze all context needed to fully understand them.